yegor256/seedramp/log/2016/02/20/LegalRobot.md

 of cash, to cover the next calendar month.

 On Monday, Dan emailed me the contract, we signed it electronically and I've sent him a wire transfer for $5,000.
-We're partners from now on.
+We're partners!

 Yegor Bugayenko<br/>
-CEO, SeedRamp LLC
+CEO, SeedRamp LLC<br/>
+20 Feb 2016